Academic Enhancement Program

 - Wrestling with The Bluebook is rite of passage for all new law students, and learning to do it properly is critical for your legal research and writing assignments, for journals and Law Review, and for practice.
 This session will provide tips to help you master the ins and outs of the Bluebook (you may even find that it can be kind of fun!) and will focus largely on case citation.
 This is a hands-on workshop, so bring your Bluebook with you.

-- This session will focus on unearthing and framing issues and sub-issues in essay exam questions, and on organizing those issues for maximum points.
+- This session will focus on unearthing and framing issues and sub-issues in essay exam questions, and on effectively organizing your discussion of those issues.

 - How much “rule” is enough in an exam answer?
 How much is too much?
 What about exceptions to rules?
 This session will focus on these questions and others related to dealing with rules in exam answers.